RadoslawCzubak/bikeer/README.md

 # Bikeer - Your Ultimate Cycling Companion

+> [!NOTE]
+> This project was created as part of the participation in the [100commitow.pl](https://100commitow.pl) competition.
+**100commitow.pl** is a coding competition that encourages participants to make at least 100 commits to their GitHub repositories within 100 days, with a minimum of 1 commit per day.

 ## Overview

 Bikeer is a mobile application designed to enhance your cycling experience by providing a comprehensive set of features to track, analyze, and optimize your rides.
 Whether you're a casual cyclist or a seasoned pro, Bikeer has something to offer for everyone.

 ## Key Features
 - [ ] **Speedometer**: the main functionality of the application.
 It is displayed on the main screen.
 Possible change of units **imperial and metric**.